• Skip to primary navigation

 Millet has a subtle flavor that works in sweet or savoury dishes.

-Amaranth’s nutty taste is great for porridges, salads or even as a flour alternative for baking.
+Amaranth's nutty taste is great for porridges, salads or even as a flour alternative for baking - check 5 best substitutes for amaranth if a recipe needs swaps.

-Plus, they have fiber, protein and vital minerals.
+Plus, they have fiber, protein and important minerals.

 Why not explore the amazing ancient grains?